-We’re putting everything in place so you'll get a great learning experience and lots of support when you start your course this autumn.
+We’ve put everything in place so you'll get a great learning experience and lots of support when you start your course in autumn 2020 or spring 2021.

 We want to do this in a flexible way that works for you and follows government advice around keeping safe.